For information about Crosby Services, please click here.

 II.
 Medical FSA $2,500 Limit Effective 2013: Also, as importantly, effective for taxable years starting in 2013, there will be a limit on Medical FSAs deductions.
 This limit will be $2,500 for 2013 and will be indexed to the Consumer Price Index starting in 2014.

-How do I enroll in electronic communications?
+How do I enroll in Direct Deposit?

 Reimbursement Account Holders can choose to receive reimbursements directly into their preferred bank account via Direct Deposit.
 To enroll, log into your MyCrosbyBenefits.com Account and access your Reimbursement Account information.
 From your Account Profile tab (within your Reimbursement Account), click 'Edit' within the Direct Deposit Information section and when prompted, complete the online form.
 Submit the information once complete.

-You also have the option to “Go Paperless.”
+Reimbursement Account holders may opt to “Go Paperless.”
 Choose to receive communications via email rather than US Mail.
 From your Account Profile tab (within your Reimbursement Account), click 'Edit' within the Profile section.
 Confirm or enter your email address and finally, choose Electronic from the drop down menu in the Communications field.
 Submit the information once complete.

 What medical expenses may be reimbursed through a Medical FSA?